 According to the Center for Disease Control and Prevention (CDCP), norovirus causes between 19 million and 21 million cases of acute gastroenteritis in the US every year, meaning inflammation of the stomach or intestines or both.

 Judging by the number of onboard outbreaks we hear about each year, cruise ships must surely rank as one of the hot spots for contracting norovirus.

-This week, at least 277 people on Royal Caribbean’s Oasis of the Seas were flattened by the virus during a seven day cruise, while a year ago the virus caused havoc on a cruise ship travelling from Costa Rica to San Diego.
+At least 277 people on Royal Caribbean’s Oasis of the Seas were flattened by the virus during a seven day cruise in January 2019, while a year earlier the virus caused havoc on a cruise ship travelling from Costa Rica to San Diego.